Consumers' Research: Targeting "wokeness"

+Consumers' Research has also levied attacks against companies it alleges promote liberal agendas.
 In 2021, Consumers' Research launched an ad campaign to combat "wokeness" in corporate America, targeting companies by name, including Major League Baseball, Ticketmaster, Coca-Cola, American Airlines and Nike.
 In 2023, Consumers' Research launched a "woke alerts" digital advertising campaign that has targeted companies including Target, Bank of America, Disney, BlackRock, and Anheuser-Busch, which was the subject of a consumer boycott of Bud Light in 2023 in which Consumers' Research played a central role.

 In 2022, insurance company State Farm partnered with GenderCool, a group whose mission is to present positive stories about transgender and nonbinary youth, to support a program providing LGBTQ-themed children's books to teachers and libraries in Florida.
 Consumers' Research ran an advertising campaign calling State Farm "a creepy neighbor" and accusing the insurance company of targeting children with books about gender identity.
 After an online uproar, State Farm dropped its support of the GenderCool partnership.

 In 2022, Consumers' Research launched a multi-million dollar advertising campaign targeting BlackRock and Larry Fink over environmental, social, and corporate governance (ESG) investments.
 In 2023, Consumers' Research gave congressional leaders "a detailed roadmap for dismantling the environmental, social and governance (ESG) movement," calling ESG "an existential threat to our liberty."
 The report alleged that "some of the largest asset managers in the world have leveraged Americans' savings to coerce corporations to adopt critical race theory, boycott states with Republican governments, fund employees' abortions, and divest from investment in drilling for oil and natural gas, among a wide range of other left-wing causes."

+As of 2025, 23 Republican state attorneys general had begun investigations into ESG-focused asset management firms since 2022.
+A spokesman for Leonard Leo told The Atlantic that "woke companies are defrauding their consumers and poisoning our culture," and that "Will Hild and Consumers' Research...crush liberal dominance in those woke companies and hold them accountable."